 During the war, this bridge was of extreme strategic importance as it was the only bridge that connected Hanoi’s capital to the main seaport of Haiphong.
 Of course, this would have been essential to allow goods and people to come into the capital city of Hanoi, Vietnam.

 The first attack on the bridge came in 1967.
-The center span of the bridge was attacked by 20 United States Air Force F-106 fighter bombers.
+The bridge’s center span was attacked by 20 United States Air Force F-106 fighter bombers.
 The center section of the bridge fell.

-This bridge was so well built that CIA reports of the bombing said that the bridge did not appear to sustain as much damage as they hoped it would work even with this intense bombing.
+This bridge was so well built that CIA reports of the bombing said it did not appear to sustain as much damage as they hoped it would work even with this intense bombing.

 Whether that was ever the case or not, the Long Bien bridge was a huge iconic symbol for the Vietnamese during the war with America.
 There is a lot of wartime poetry and songs about the Long Bien bridge.